 As a result of fair selection.

-A lot of Japanese firms answered that they hired international students not because they are “international students” but because they just wanted to secure quality human resources.
+A lot of Japanese companies answered that they hired international students not because they are “international students” but because they just wanted to secure quality human resources.
 Comparing the abilities among candidates, they judged international students as more talented than their Japanese counterparts.
 This is good news for young aspirational global talent!

 To enhance diversity in the workplace and revitalize the organization.